 The Power of Community

-Miles Middleton (’21), Student Government President, discusses the importance of individual contribution to a healthy Wake Forest community and positive educational experience this fall.
+Miles Middleton (’21), Student Government President, discusses the importance of individual contribution to a healthy Wake Forest community and positive educational experience this school year.

 It is important to note that some policies were established by North Carolina Governor’s Executive Order NO. 147, and are subject to change based on the spread of COVID-19 and the changing regulatory landscape.

 If there are areas of discrepancy between these policies, the policies of Wake Forest University will supersede the others.
 More information about Wake Forest’s specific policies can be found here.
 It is important to note that this is a fluid situation; policies are subject to change.